50156 - CRIMINAL LAW (PATHS OF INTERNATIONALIZATION)

 As to case studies, students are invited to read some materials uploaded each week in the Bboard platform and think about a number of legal questions before the lesson.
 During classes, each topic is introduced by the teacher and then discussed with students in class, on the basis of materials uploaded in the previous week.
 With respect to group assignments, each student who attend the lessons is expected to join a group of 4-5 people and work on an assigned topic, which shall be the object of a) an oral presentation of 15-20 min. and b) a written essay (5.000-10.000 words): the oral presentation of each group is discussed with the whole class, while the written essay is due 7 days after each oral presentation.

 |Continuous assessment||Partial exams||General exam|

-The performance of students who attend the course is assessed on a three-step basis, taking into account the evaluation of the group assignments, the individual class participation and the results of the written exam, according to the following rules:
+The performance of students who attend the course is assessed on a three-step basis, taking into account the evaluation of the group assignments (30%), the individual in-class participation (10%) and the results of the written exam (60%), according to the following rules:

-- Individual participation in discussions in class: up to 3 (‘bonus’) points to round up the final grade (half a point is awarded to students each time they make good oral contributions during lessons, up to the maximum of 3 points).
+- Individual in-class participation: up to 3 (‘bonus’) points to round up the final grade (half a point is awarded to students each time they make good oral contributions during lessons, up to the maximum of 3 points).